-Baking Sessions, virtual discussion and bake with me sessions.
-Check event calendar for upcoming sessions: https://communityloaves.org/event/
+Baking Sessions - virtual discussion and bake with me sessions.
+Check our calendar for upcoming sessions: https://communityloaves.org/event/

 How many loaves should I make?
 Bake a quantity of loaves that fits your equipment or physical capacity.
-The standard recommendation is 4 loaves.
-Three to donate and one for you and your family to enjoy.
-But that might not work for your size mixer, kitchen, or maybe you can make more.
-Make the batch size that works for you and please keep a loaf to nourish you and your family.
+The standard recommendation is 4 loaves; three to donate and one for you and your family to enjoy.
+But that might not work for your size mixer, oven space, kitchen size... or maybe you can make more.
+Simply make the batch size that works for you and please keep one loaf to nourish you and your family.

 Why we weigh our ingredients?
 Consistency is one of our goals.
 We want everyone to have success with their baking and weight is a universal measurement.
-Surprisingly cups are not.
-So to make sure we are all speaking the same recipe language, we weigh our ingredients.
+Surprisingly, cups are not.
+So, to make sure we are all speaking the same recipe language, we weigh our ingredients.